RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv2/Decompilation/Building.md

 === "Linux"

-    Run the following command in a tty emulator (aka Terminal) that your Desktop Enviroment came with:
+    Run the following command in the terminal:

     === "pacman (Arch)"